 For rest, we leave you with a question to ask yourself.

-Let us know your views and take on the resales value of iPhone and Apple’s iPhone trade-in program in the comment section below.
+Let us know your views and take on the resale value of iPhone models and Apple’s iPhone trade-in program in the comment section below.